Andel Exit

 Andel Exit (also called as Angel Exit) is a 2000 Czech drama movie directed by Vladimír Michálek with Jan Cechticky and Klára Issová.
 The movie was based on the 1995 novel of Jáchym Topol named Anděl.
 The movie earned two Czech Lion Awards in 2000 for Best Design and Best Editing.

 The movie vividly depicts the former atmosphere and architecture around Anděl in the 1990s, before the progressive renovation of the neighbourhood.
-The efforts came to fruition in the early 2000s with the construction of Zlatý Anděl, a multi-purpose office and business development, followed by a shopping centre an many more new businesses.
+The efforts came to fruition in the early 2000s with the construction of Zlatý Anděl, a multi-purpose office and business development, followed by a shopping centre and many more new businesses.

 Synopsis

-The film is about Mike, an addict and a thief, who decided to get away from drugs after falling for his new neighbour Jane.
-However his girlfriend Kaja keeps an influence on him and convinces him to cook one last batch.
-Following the tricks of Kaja, Mike ends up in South Africa where he gets involved with local gangsters and meth dealers.
+The film is about Mike, an addict and a thief, who decides to get away from drugs after falling for his new neighbour Jane.
+However, his girlfriend Kaja keeps an influence on him and convinces him to cook one last batch.
+Following tricks of Kaja, Mike ends up in South Africa where he gets involved with local gangsters and meth dealers.